 The Epson WorkForce Pro WF-7840 has exceptional scanner features.
-Its flatbed scanner has good resolution and color depth, and its automatic document feeder can perform double-sided scans.
+Its flatbed scanner has good resolution and color depth, and its automatic document feeder can perform double-sided scans, including tabloid-sized sheets.
 The scanner lid stays open on its own, and its hinges can be lifted high enough to scan thicker items.
 Also, it has copy and fax capabilities.

 The cost-per-print is great.
 The costs remain relatively low over time, but it may quickly add up if you print in color often.
 If you want a much lower cost-per-print, check out the HP PageWide Pro 577dw.